weliveindetail/blog/_posts/2017-09-06-llvm-expected-basics.markdown

 invalid glob pattern: [a*.txt
 </pre>

-There's a lot more details to share about LLVM's rich polymorphic error handling.
+There's a lot more details to share about LLVM's rich recoverable error handling.
 I hope you are in for the killer feature waiting in Part 2!

 <a href="{{ site.baseurl }}{% post_url 2017-10-22-llvm-expected-differentiation %}" style="float: right;">Next: Differentiation &gt;</a>
 <br>